 Course Syllabus (Calendar): A high-level description of events and milestones is appended to this document.
 Because of the broad scope of projects undertaken, instructors may prescribe additional milestones or deliverables and may alter the sequence of timing of exercises.
 It is expected that each team will formulate a project plan, approved by the instructor, which includes events and documents to establish that the project is progressing satisfactorily.
 A plan will ordinarily contain target dates for demonstration of feasibility, for formal reviews with customers, for intermediate term reports, and final documentation.
-Thus the first major milestone in each project should be the availability of a well-thought-out plan.
+The first major milestone in each project should be the availability of a well-thought-out plan with the understanding that replanning is usually required as the project progresses.
 Each team's performance will be evaluated against its own plan.